Skip to main content

 Review and override

 Evaluators inspect the AI draft, make judgment calls, and record changes.
+Treat the draft as evidence for the evaluator, never as the final score.

 Queries-first pilot

 Use this path when the immediate pain is managing bidder questions and response approvals.
+Full workflow: Tender queries.

 1